 Biologists investigate the living world at all levels using many different approaches and techniques.
 Students investigate everything from a micro to a macro level in this dynamic, fascinating, and challenging field.
 Students apply the body of biological knowledge, methods and techniques to practical scenarios.
-For students interested in life sciences, medicine, bio-medical sciences, biotechnology fields, veterinary medicine, bio-engineering.
+This course is for students interested in life sciences, medicine, bio-medical sciences, bio-technology fields, veterinary medicine, bio-engineering.